bhb/test_construct/README.md

 end
 ```

-If you want access to the construct container, currently the only way to get it is to grab it from the example metadata:
+If you want access to the construct container, grab it from the example metadata:

 ```ruby
 require "test_construct/rspec_integration"